ucsb-cs184-f24/team10AlcTracker/team/docs/DESIGN.md

 - **Speed of emulation**
   - The emulator is good but SLOW.
 If it runs on the emulator it will run on the phone, but it is reccomended to use your own android for speed.
 - **Merge Conflicts**
   - Rookie Mistake on our part.
 Most things ended up in one file which had multiple people editing it at once.
 As a result, merge conflicts a plenty arrived.
+For the future, seperate things more.
+Our solution was one person fixing all the merge conlflicts on their machine then pushing everything.
 - **Scheduling Outside of Class**
   - We had two outside of class meetings that were at 8 am because of our schedule conflicts.
 It just did not work out so we made the most of section/lecture.
+- **Dependencies**
+  - Multiple times we hit bottlenecks with one function needing to be done to do another.
+Often, it was just about setting who's schedule worked on each part to get things done in a timley manner.
+IE, whoever is free first does the first thing and so on.